When using the auto-blocking feature, the CMP script must load before any other scripts!

 Modifying scripts to ensure "consent awareness"

-attribute with the exact name of the data processing service as it's added in the Usercentrics Admin Interface that is loaded using this script.
+The modification consists of two parts; Setting the type to "text/plain", and adding the data-usercentrics attribute with the exact name of the data processing service as it's added in the Usercentrics Admin Interface that will be loaded via this script.

-tricks the browser into seeing the script as a text file, which prevents the script from executing.
+Changing the type tricks the browser into seeing the script as a text file, which prevents the script from executing.
 So this turns the script "off" by default and failure to make this change will cause the script to execute as it normally would.

-attribute is used to assess whether the service should be turned "on".
+The data-usercentrics attribute is used to assess whether the service should be turned "on".
 Omitting this attribute would cause the script to never be executed, even if consent is given.

 An example of enabling consent awareness